-Our research and development expenses are expected to increase in the foreseeable future.
-Costs associated with bempedoic acid will increase as we further its clinical development, including in connection with our global pivotal Phase 3 LDL-C lowering program and our CLEAR Outcomes CVOT.
-We also expect to incur increased research and development costs as we pursue the clinical development of the bempedoic acid / ezetimibe combination pill.
+Our research and development expenses are expected to continue in the foreseeable future as they relate to our ongoing CLEAR Outcomes CVOT, our planned NDA and MAA submissions and any other early-stage development programs or additional indications we choose to pursue.
+Research and development expenses associated with our global pivotal Phase 3 LDL-C lowering program are expected to significantly decrease as we complete the program in the fourth quarter of 2018.
 We cannot determine with certainty the duration and completion costs associated with the ongoing or future clinical studies of the bempedoic acid / ezetimibe combination pill and bempedoic acid.
 Also, we cannot conclude with certainty if, or when, we will generate revenue from the commercialization and sale of the bempedoic acid / ezetimibe combination pill or bempedoic acid, if ever.
-We may never succeed in obtaining regulatory approval for the bempedoic acid / ezetimibe combination pill or bempedoic acid.
-The duration, costs and timing associated with the development and commercialization of the bempedoic acid / ezetimibe combination pill and bempedoic acid will depend on a variety of factors, including uncertainties associated with the results of our clinical studies and our ability to obtain regulatory approval.
-For example, if the FDA or another regulatory authority were to require us to conduct clinical studies beyond those that we currently anticipate will be required for the completion of clinical development or post-commercialization clinical studies of the bempedoic acid / ezetimibe combination pill or bempedoic acid, or if we experience significant delays in enrollment in any of our clinical studies, we could be required to expend significant additional financial resources and time on the completion of clinical development or post-commercialization clinical studies of the bempedoic acid / ezetimibe combination pill and bempedoic acid.
+We may never succeed in obtaining regulatory approval for the bempedoic acid / ezetimibe combination pill and bempedoic acid will depend on a variety of factors, including uncertainties associated with the results of our clinical studies and our ability to obtain regulatory approval.
+For example, if the FDA or another regulatory authority were to require us to conduct clinical studies beyond those that we currently anticipate will be required for the completion of clinical development or post-commercialization clinical studies of the bempedoic acid / ezetimibe combination pill or bempedoic acid, or if we experience significant delays in enrollment in any of our clinical studies of the bempedoic acid / ezetimibe combination pill or bempedoic acid, or if we experience significant delays in enrollment or post-commercialization clinical studies of the bempedoic acid / ezetimibe combination pill or bempedoic acid, or if we experience significant delays in enrollment in any of our clinical studies of the bempedoic acid / ezetimibe combination pill and bempedoic acid, or if we experience significant delays in enrollment in any of our clinical studies of the bempedoic acid / ezeti